-What Can a Handyman Do in Bowie in Bowie County, Texas?
+What Can a Handyman Do Without a License in Bowie in Bowie County, Texas?

 Texas does not issue a general “handyman” or “general contractor” license for most residential repair/remodel work, but it strictly licenses certain trades (notably plumbing, electrical, and HVAC).
 There is no statewide handyman-dollar exemption threshold in Texas; instead, what you can do is determined by whether the work falls into a state-licensed trade and whether local building permits are required.
 In Bowie (Montague County), you should expect local permitting/inspections for building, electrical, plumbing, and mechanical work, and you may need a city business registration if the city requires it for operating within city limits.